 Why use copper

-Copper is significant in improving public health.
-Its anti-pathogen properties help to guard against infections in homes, at work, and in hospitals.
-Copper tubing is widely used in plumbing because it can help preserve the purity of drinking water.
-Copper has antimicrobial effects that can inhibit water-borne micro organisms, such as bacteria, viruses, algae, and infectious parasites in the drinking water supply.
+Plumbing and Drinking Water: Copper tubing is widely used in plumbing because it helps preserve the purity of drinking water.
+Copper's antimicrobial effects inhibit waterborne microorganisms, including bacteria, viruses, algae, and infectious parasites.
+This is crucial in maintaining safe drinking water supplies.

 Copper Tube

-Recent research established that the Escherichia coli O157 strain, an especially lethal strain of the E. coli bacterium, dies after just a few hours on a copper surface, even under dry conditions.
-However, the deadly bacterium can live for over a month on stainless steel, which is a common surface material in food processing and in the steam distillation of plants.
+E. coli O157: Recent research has established that the Escherichia coli O157 strain, a particularly dangerous variant of E. coli, dies within a few hours on copper surfaces, even under dry conditions.
+Conversely, this bacterium can survive for over a month on stainless steel surfaces, which are commonly used in food processing and medical environments.

 Alquitar

-• Copper has excellent heat transfer properties, helpful for both heating and cooling of vapours;
+Heat Transfer: Copper has excellent heat conductivity, which is beneficial for both heating the mash and cooling the vapors during distillation.

-• Copper also improves the quality of the final product.
-If the quality of the mash is not microbiologically perfect, copper will improve the aroma of the final product.
+Aroma and Quality: Even if the mash is not microbiologically perfect, copper can improve the aroma and overall quality of the final product.

 furnace